Teradata/r-python-sto-orangebook-scripts/README.txt

 * Transitioned Python code from Python 2 into Python 3
 * Now using Fastload scripts and CSV data files throughout to load example data to target systems.
-* Examples 2 and 4 of past version have been removed.
+* Examples 2 and 4 of version 1.x have been removed.
-* Example 3 of past version has been updated to use Python add-ons that are still actively supported.
+* Example 3 of version 1.x has been updated to use Python add-ons that are currently actively supported.
-* Examples 1 and 3 of past version have been expanded to include scripts for both R and Python.
+* Examples 1 and 3 of version 1.x have been expanded to include scripts for both R and Python.
 * Examples 1 and 3 have been further expanded to include versions where data are read in chunks iteratively, for both R and Python.